rosopensimrt/docker-opensimrt/Readme.md

 It can also be directly accessed [here](https://hub.docker.com/layers/mysablehats/opensim-rt/main/images/sha256-f3f238759e736f2fd01b9a1eec307b9dbe664f97206e438541bb2685b9fcb38e).

+# Linux Users:

+You need to allow "remote" connections to your X server:

+    $ xhost +

+Everything else should just work.
+If it doesn't open an issue.

 # Windows Users:

 To show graphics make sure you have either Xming or vcxsrv installed and running.